hemanth22/learntlessons/docs/index.md

 ### I have contributed in Tips & Tricks pages in open source for you in below issues.

-- OpenSoureforYou - August 2017
+- OpenSourceforYou - August 2017
-- OpenSoureforYou - November 2017
+- OpenSourceforYou - November 2017